-Having regard for the abovementioned Council's policy on minimum amount of free basic services for all, the Council believes that consumers of services must pay for the amount of services that they use.
+Having regard for the abovementioned Council's policy on minimum amount of free basic services for indigent customers, the Council believes that consumers of services must pay for the amount of services that they use.
 Where it is possible to measure the consumption services, the Council intends to install metering systems as in the case of water usage, and to take into account the free service element.
-In this regard the Council will develop a programme to install meters in appropriate cases.
+In this regard the Council will develop a programme to install meters in appropriate cases in addition a water flat rate is been applied in township.
 Also it is the Council's policy that the tariffs for such services must include all relevant cost factors.